Mr Chow

 Mr Chow is a series of upscale Chinese restaurants founded by British-Chinese restaurateur Michael Chow.
-There are locations in London, New York, Beverly Hills, Miami, and Las Vegas.
+There are locations in London, New York, Beverly Hills, and Miami.

 History

 In the 1960s, London was experiencing a cultural revolution.
 Michael Chow, son of Chinese Peking Opera Grand Master, Zhou Xinfang, studied art in London before embarking upon a business career in parallel to his acting career.
 On February 14, 1968, Chow opened the first Mr Chow at an old Knightsbridge curry house in London.
 The waiters were Italian and there weren't any chopsticks, "it was like telling people the world was square, he said.
-Soon, The Beatles frequented the restaurant and other famous diners included Federico Fellini, Frank Sinatra and Jeanne Moreau.
+Soon, The Beatles frequented the restaurant.
+Other famous diners included Federico Fellini, Frank Sinatra and Jeanne Moreau.

-In 1974, a second location was opened in Beverly Hills, California.
+In 1974, a second location was opened in Beverly Hills, California, US.
 Clint Eastwood and Eartha Kitt came to the launch; Billy Wilder, Anjelica Huston and Jack Nicholson became regulars.

 In 1979, a third Mr Chow was opened in Midtown Manhattan at 57th Street, which became a hot spot for creative luminaries in the 1980s.
 "Suddenly it was like a repeat of the Sixties London happening in New York — the city was at the epicentre of art world, and the fashion world...
 Andy [Warhol] started coming in with Julian [Schnabel], Jean-Michel [Basquiat], his girlfriend Madonna and Keith [Haring]," Chow recalled.

-In 1999, Chow opened Eurochow, a restaurant located in a $4-million restoration of a landmark domed building in Westwood Village neighborhood of Los Angeles, but it closed by 2007.
+In 1999, Chow opened Eurochow, a restaurant located in a $4-million restoration of a landmark domed building in Westwood Village neighborhood of Los Angeles, that closed by 2007.

 In 2006, the fourth Mr Chow opened in the Tribeca neighborhood of Manhattan.

 In 2009, a location opened in Miami Beach, Florida at the W Hotel South Beach.

 In 2012, a location opened in Malibu, California at the Malibu Country Mart on New Year's Eve.
 This restaurant closed on January 2, 2020.

-In 2016, a Mr Chow opened at Caesar's Palace in Las Vegas.
+In 2016, a Mr Chow opened at Caesars Palace in Las Vegas.
+This location closed on May 17, 2025.